dojo/docs/quickstart/data/usingdatastores/faq.rst

 Question 8:  I want to save my data with ItemFileWriteStore, but it doesn't send the data to the server.
 Why?
 ==============================================================================================================

 Because it doesn't know how to send it to your specific server/service implementation. dojo.data.ItemFileWriteStore's default save behavior is to commit data into internal memory structures only.
 It provides over-ridable hook functions that users must provide in order to send data to an external service.
-See the `Write Section <dojo/data/ItemFileWriteStore#the-write-api>`_ of the ItemFileWriteStore docs.
+See the :ref:`Write Section <dojo/data/ItemFileWriteStore>` of the ItemFileWriteStore docs.

 =================================================================================================================================================================================
 Question 9:  In one of my items in ItemFileReadStore I defined an attribute value as a JavaScript object.
 When I access it through store.getValue(), it has been modified.
 Why?